Basic Banking refers to manually recording bank transactions in QuickBooks Desktop. Here are some of the most common terminologies associated with it.

 To do this task:

-- From the Lists menu, click Chart of Accounts then double click the bank account you want to use.
+- From the Lists menu, go to Chart of Accounts then double click the bank account you want to use.

-- Enter the date, check or deposit number and payee.
+- On the blank entry at the end of the register, enter the date, check or deposit number and payee.

 - Enter the amount.